-Oh how we love book-making in preschool (and my kindergarten students loved it too)!
-Homemade emergent readers help teach children important early skills, and they’re very meaningful to the kids.
 This free printable apple counting book has been used by a variety of students over my years as a teacher.
+It’s the perfect addition to your preschool apple theme.

 Related: Apple Pie Sensory Play

 As I mentioned above, I’ve used some version of this printable emergent reader with both preschool and kindergarten children.
-It’s a fun way to extend an apple theme and work on early literacy skills.
+It’s a fun way to extend an apple theme and work on both early math and early literacy skills.

-Print out a copy of the book (you can grab a copy at the end of this post).
+Print out a copy of the book (found at the end of this post).
 Fold each page in half along the black lines, making sure the pictures are facing out.
 Place the pages in the correct order, with the folded sides facing to the right.
 Staple along the left-hand side of the book.

 Typing it out seems to take longer than actually making the book does!
 Here’s a short video that shows you what I mean: